 But nothing does.

 Most of us get writer’s block at some point.
 It’s just going to happen, and we should all accept it as one of those inevitable parts of life.
-But we often don’t accept it.
-Instead, we dwell on the cause of our writer’s block.

 To help you get over writer’s block, here are a few tips that will have you whipping up fantastic content in no time.

 I get that it is tempting to take a break and scan through Facebook or Twitter or Instagram.
 But resist the temptation, unless you want to get sucked into the rabbit hole of the Internet.
 Like the one time I went for “brief” Facebook break and an hour later I still wasn’t inspired to write, but I had watched four cat videos, read about affordable accommodations in Spain (not planning any trip there at all), and found out what my favourite snack says about my personality.

 Put your phone on silent and put it out of sight.
 Plus, if you get pop-up notifications on your computer when emails come in, turn that off or close your email temporarily to help cut down on distractions.